psychemedia/storytelling-notes/ketts_rebellion.md

 TAKEN FROM THE BEST ACCOUNT THAT WAS EVER PRINTED.

 NORWICH: PRINTED BY LANE AND WALKER, AND SOLD BY AND FOR W. CHIPPERFIELD.
-Price Is.
+Price 1s.
 6d.
 Stiched, or in Boards 2s.

 THE HISTORY OF KETT'S REBELLION.